carbon-language/carbon-lang/libcxx/docs/DesignDocs/FileTimeType.rst

 Obviously our implementation for 32-bit builds should act as similarly to the 64-bit build as possible.
 Code which compiles in one, should compile in the other.
 This consideration is important when choosing between ``__int128_t`` and emulating ``timespec``.
-The solution which provides the most uniformity is the preferable one, with the least eccentricity is the preferable one.
+The solution which provides the most uniformity with the least eccentricity is the preferable one.

 Summary
 =======